Visitors were arriving.

 Recommendations

-Make the demo feel like a conversation, not a contact form
+Make the demo feel like a conversation, not a contact form:

-Add "What to expect from your demo."
 Bullet what they'll see and who they'll speak with

 Include an industry selector so the demo feels like it will be tailored to their specific needs